SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching-data.md

 * Actual Production Time: Can be provided as a static value, use "intervalLength" to ensure correct value per interval.
 * Availability Loss (time): Can be provided as a static value, use "intervalLength" to ensure correct value per interval.
 * Actual Production Amount: Needs to be derived from actual measurements.
 * Actual Quality Amount & Quality Loss (amount): Can be defined as fraction of the Actual Production Amount using the same formula multiplied by fraction.
 Exceptions approach in calculation method 2 & 5 as they do not include the Actual Production Amount.
-Actual Quality Amount and Quality Loss (amount) need to be defined.
+Actual Quality Amount and Quality Loss (amount) must be defined.

 ![Matching](/images/oee/administration/matching-general.png)